 How Does “Bid vs Ask” Work in the Stock Market

-The “bid versus ask” price is also known as “the spread” (both terms are two of many terms investors and traders should know).
+In order to understand NBBO, investors need to understand the bid-ask price of a security, e.g. a stock.
+This is also known as the spread (two of many terms investors and traders should know).
 If an investor is “bidding,” they’re looking to buy.
 If they’re “asking,” they’re looking to sell.
 It may be helpful to think of it in terms of an “asking price,” as seen in real estate.

 That price is the value at which brokers or traders are required to guarantee to their customers when executing orders.
-NBBO directs brokers to act in the best interest of their clients, getting them the most bang for their buck.
+NBBO requires brokers to act in the best interest of their clients.

 What Is NBBO?